spy100/ShortDevs/README.md

 Shortdevs allows a non-programmer to create anything that he can imagine with the help of shortcodes and tables.

-In Shortdevs a table is called a "page" or as "superpage".
+In Shortdevs a table is called a "page" or "superpage".

 Pages are private, only the json data for the pages can be shared on the web.